debtlyteam/debtly/README.md

 - Node.js
   `sudo snap install node --classic --channel=12`

-  OR
+  Node.js can also be installed using: \
-  `sudo apt-get install nodejs`
+  `sudo apt-get install nodejs` \
-  To ensure the latest stable version is installed the following may need to be run as well:
+  To ensure the latest stable version is installed the following may need to be run as well: \
-  `sudo apt-get install npm`
+  `sudo apt-get install npm` \
-  `sudo npm install n -g`
+  `sudo npm install n -g` \
   `sudo n stable`

 *Note the below section was automatically generated, it has useful information on running React.*